-imı reater Wellington amends the policy and rule framework in the PNRP to manage and progressively approve stormwater discharges to achieve the freshwater and coastal water objectives, limits and targets in Te Awarua-o-Porirua.
+31.3 Greater Wellington amends the policy and rule framework in the PNRP to manage and progressively improve stormwater discharges to achieve the freshwater and coastal water objectives, limits and targets for Te Awarua-o-Porirua.
 In developing the amended framework Greater Wellington must: • tailor the framework to the different scales and types of stormwater discharges such as for individual properties, state highways and local authority stormwater networks • include a more stringent rule activity status for stormwater discharges that discharge into waterbodies where the current water quality is worse than the limit or target compared to those catchments where current water quality is better than the limit for a respective contaminant • investigate the potential to increase the alignment of the resource consent requirements with the service planning function undertaken by Wellington Water • include requirements for resource consent applications and stormwater management strategies to demonstrate how they will meet the freshwater and coastal water objectives, limits and targets in this WIP, including a staged approach to meet progressively reducing limits • include policy direction to target 'priority' areas in both freshwater and coastal environments by prioritising improvements in the stormwater network.
 Currently being implemented NB relates to bullet points 3 and 5.
-Bullet 3 we understand is underway with Wellington Water who are considering a bylaw (but will take several years).
-Fifth bullet already in schedule N of PNRP but potentially there will be amendments to align with new limits framework. inc reater Wellington, PCC, WCC and Wellington Water identify opportunities and investigate methods for centivising stormwater mitigations within the existing urban footprint and maximise the opportunities rovided by infill and brownfields redevelopments.
+Bullet 3 is underway by Wellington Water who are requesting the amount of funding needed to deliver the stormwater outcomes required by the Proposed Natural Resources Plan (PNRP).
+Bullet 5 is already in Schedule N of Proposed Natural Resources Plan but potentially there will be amendments to align with the new limits framework.
+32 32.1 Greater Wellington, PCC, WCC and Wellington Water identify opportunities and investigate methods for incentivising stormwater mitigations within the existing urban footprint and maximise the opportunities provided by infill and brownfields redevelopments.
 This could include: • identifying potential brownfield redevelopment areas and supporting master planning at the outset to integrate water management with other development drivers • identifying potential locations for stormwater mitigations • providing public investment into upgrading existing stormwater infrastructure • providing incentives to treat stormwater from the wider stormwater network within brownfield development sites • exploring and promoting public-private partnerships and funding models to encourage redevelopment of brownfield sites.
-To be commissioned by deliverables New deliverable name: Stormwater mitigations and opportunities workshop and next steps Greater Wellington led.
-Workshop with documented and agreed next steps.
-33 upg reater Wellington, PCC, WCC and Wellington Water investigate and implement options to progressively ograde or replace high zinc and copper-yielding building materials from existing urban areas.
-This may clude: • developing and implementing an incentive scheme to paint or replace large-scale high zinc-yielding industrial and commercial roofs • identifying and targeting high contaminant contributing areas • prioritising catchments that contribute to the hotspot areas of degradation.
-Fully implemented To be commissioned In Porirua City Council District Plan to use low zinc and copper material in new builds and replacements.
-Bullet 2 will also be addressed through National Objectives Framework (NOF) process as part of implementing the NPS-FM.
-Deliverable/s currently being reviewed by Greater Wellington regarding zinc 94 the e use of high zinc- and copper-yielding building materials.
-CC, WCC and Wellington Water work together in high-risk areas to increase and prioritise regular street veeping and sump clearance and investigate other opportunities to capture and clear contaminants om stormwater drains. by deliverables To be commissioned by deliverables and copper in building materials and brake pads.
-New deliverable name: Increased street sweeping.
-See recommendation 20.3 for details.
+Currently being implemented Implementation is through the development of the Stormwater Management Strategy by Wellington Water, required by the Stage 2 global stormwater consent.